SAP-samples/hda-cross-pm-samples/tutorials/partner-workshop-content/dsp_integration_1-connect_to_hana_cloud_access_data/dsp_integration_1-connect_to_hana_cloud_access_data.md

     ![Add HC Credentials](./images-dsp_integration_1-connect_to_hana_cloud_access_data/DS_Create_connection2.png)

 6. Validate the new created connection.
 Check that **Replication Flows** are enabled.
-To configure **Remote Tables**, a certifacte would need to be updated to DSP.
+To configure **Remote Tables**, a certifacte would need to be uploaded to DSP.
 As we focus on Replication Flows in this exercise, it's not required.

       ![Validate Connection](./images-dsp_integration_1-connect_to_hana_cloud_access_data/DS_Validate_Connection.png)